3lvis/Networking/README.md

 ![platforms](https://img.shields.io/badge/platforms-iOS%20%7C%20OS%20X%20%7C%20watchOS%20%7C%20tvOS%20-lightgrey.svg)
 [![License](https://img.shields.io/cocoapods/l/Networking.svg?style=flat)](https://cocoapods.org/pods/Networking)

-**Networking** was born out of the necesity of having a simple networking library that didn't had crazy programming abstractions or used the latest reactive programming techniques, just a plain, simple and convenient wrapper around `NSURLSession` that supported common needs such as faking requests and caching images out of the box.
-A library that was small enough to read in one go but useful enough to include in any project.
+**Networking** was born out of the necessity of having a simple networking library that doesn't have crazy programming abstractions or uses the latest reactive programming techniques, but just a plain, simple and convenient wrapper around `NSURLSession` that supports common needs such as faking requests and caching images out of the box.
+A library that is small enough to read in one go but useful enough to include in any project.
 That's how **Networking** was born, a fully tested library that even your grandma would love.

 - Super friendly API
 - Singleton free